earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation03-function-environment-documentation.md

 The function environment is self-contained.
 This  means that when you run a function, it does not create intermediate variables in your global environment.

-For example, in the previous lessons, we created a function called `fahr_to_celsius`.
-Within that function, we created two variables:
+For example, in the previous lessons, you created a function called `fahr_to_celsius`.
+Within that function, you created two variables:

 1. `kelvin`
 2. `celsius`